Accident At Work Compensation You Can Claim For Workplace Injury

 If your accident resulted in your being unable to work for a period of time: you are entitled to claim lost income as a net amount – income after tax and national insurance is deducted.

-When you have had an accident at work your employer may be required under your employment contract to continue paying you some income during your absence.
+When you have had an accident at work – your employer may be required under your employment contract to continue paying you some income during your absence.
 If so your lost income claim is calculated from the difference between your rate of pay prior to your accident and the rate during your absence.

-Sometimes your injuries are so bad that you were forced to pay for professional nursing assistance during your recovery period – you can claim this expense.
+Sometimes your injuries are so bad that you were forced to pay for professional nursing assistance during your recovery period.
+You can claim this expense.

-e) Care and assistance expense
+Care and assistance from friends and family

 If family members or friends provided you with care and assistance – you are entitled to claim an hourly rate for their time spent.

-f) Loss of holiday
+Loss of holiday

 You are entitled to claim interest on both general damages and special damages.
 The rate of interest will vary depending on whether the type of damage is general or special.